 I’ve decided that we can stuff those stockings with things that are both fun AND educational.
 We can fill them up with gifts that won’t be in the trash by January 4th.
 We can do this, friend!

 This post your guide to educational stocking stuffers–subject by subject.
-Keep scrolling for over 100 ideas for educational stocking stuffers.
+Keep scrolling for TONS of ideas for educational stocking stuffers.

 Learning Well LLC is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 Affiliate links from Amazon or other programs are used on this website.
 For more info, please refer to our disclosure statement.

 You can take the Christmas out of the homeschool mama, but you can’t take the homeschool mama outta Christmas, right?? 😉

 While I was watching TV with the kids one night, I started scribbling down educational stocking stuffer ideas.
 It quickly became a full page of messy chicken scratch that made no sense.
 I rewrote the list by subject because it was easier to navigate through and I’ve set up this post the same way.
 If you have a kid who loves science or art or history, scroll through to that section.

 Get the 6 Secrets to a Simpler Mom Life

 - and play! (or P.E. if you’re really being serious)